Aris Syntetos, Dan Eyers: PARC Institute of Manufacturing, Logistics and Inventory,

 With regards to people, protecting the employees and making the right staffing decisions (as to who is working where) were found to be extremely difficult to make, although ad hoc team collaboration initiatives were praised.
-Daily problem solvingproblem-solving calls were employed in many cases to keep the communication together globally in much faster (than usual) time.
+Daily problem solving calls were employed in many cases to keep the communication together globally in much faster (than usual) time.

 Production capabilities suffered invariably, and so did sourcing.
 Supply chain collaboration was commented upon as a key enabler of responsiveness and stability.
 Companies that work collaboratively with customers and suppliers tried to avoid the creation of the bullwhip effect (the phenomenon where order variability increases as the orders move upstream in the supply chain) by not passing upstream the surge in demand they faced from their customers, a surge that could be explained and analysed.
-Interestingly, in some companies, protectionism of national supply also seems to have emerged, whereas this was never (for these particular companiescompanies) the case before for these companies.
+Interestingly, in some companies, protectionism of national supply also seems to have emerged, whereas this was never the case before for these particular companies.

 Finally, and with regards to transport, companies commented on the lack of capacity to move goods from one continent to another, though problems were also thought to be very much country-related, depending on how regulated the lockdowns were implemented.
 Once organisations realised that they were in low stock or in a back-o order situation, the availability of air freight – due to the combined effect of reduced capacity available and the additional demand from the amount of PPE being shipped predominantly from China – meant that finding space was a challenge.
 The extended delivery times for international transport and the increased costs were used to explain the, otherwise previously not present, focus on national supply chains.